UniTime: A Language-Empowered Unified Model for Cross-Domain Time Series Forecasting

 \subsection{Ablation Studies}

-To better understand the effectiveness of model designs in UniTime, we construct five variants of the model and conduct ablation studies across all evaluated datasets.
-The experimental results are summarized in Table \ref{tab:ablation}, indicating that all the designed components are indispensable.
+We conduct ablation studies on five variants of UniTime and summarize the results in Table \ref{tab:ablation}.
 Firstly, \textit{w/o instructions} causes a significant drop in performance across all datasets, with the most pronounced effects on ETTm1 and Illness.
 This emphasizes the critical role of domain instructions in providing identification information to the model.
 To further investigate the domain confusion issue, we conduct a comparison between the hidden representations of UniTime \textit{w/o instructions} and UniTime \textit{w/ instructions} using the T-SNE visualization tool \cite{van2008visualizing}.
 Specifically, for each dataset, we randomly select 100 samples from their respective test sets, and visualize the hidden representations produced by the Language-TS Transformer.
 In Figure \ref{fig:tsne}, we can observe that in the absence of instructions, the representations of different domains are mixed together, whereas with the inclusion of instructions, they exhibit clear clustering-like patterns.
-This observation confirms the existence of domain confusion, and underscores the effectiveness of instructions as a tool to address this issue.
+This observation confirms the existence of domain confusion, and underscores the effectiveness of instructions as a tool to address it.
 Note that in the visualization of UniTime \textit{w/ instructions}, the clusters of ETTm1, ETTm2, ETTh1, ETTh2 are close to each other.
 This proximity is attributed to the fact that they belong to the same domain and thus share underlying temporal characteristics.